Licking: In humans

+In dogs

 Abnormal licking

 Self-licking can sometimes become abnormally frequent occasionally resulting in a lick granuloma.
 The most common cause of lick granuloma appears to be psychological, related to stress, anxiety, separation anxiety, boredom, or compulsiveness.
 Lick granulomae are especially seen in active dogs left alone for long periods of time.
 One theory is that excessive licking causes endorphin release, which reduces pain and makes the dog feel temporarily euphoric.
 This provides the animal with positive feedback from the licking, and subsequent addiction to the behaviour.

 Animals in captivity sometimes develop a licking stereotypy during which surfaces (walls, bars, gates, etc.) are repeatedly licked for no apparent reason.
 This has been observed in captive giraffes and camels.